Concerning the COVID-19 situation:

 The Dana 30 carrier and axles

-Information about Using a 6-3/4" Ford Carrier and Axles in a Cub Cadet Transaxle -
+Information about Using the 6-3/4" Ford Carrier and Axles in a Cub Cadet Transaxle -

 This particular carrier and

-axles have a 6-3/4" diameter ring gear, and 4 wheel studs in the axle flanges.
+axles have a 6-3/4" outside diameter ring gear and 4 wheel studs in the

 ring gear snubber, they're just as strong the 7-1/4" Chrysler

-The 6-3/4" carrier and axles from certain models of a 1968-70 Ford Falcon, 1968-70 Ford LTD, 1977-79 Ford LTD II, 1970 Ford Maverick, 1968-70 Ford Mustang, 1974-78 Ford Mustang II, 1971-78 Ford Pinto, 1968-70 Ford Ranchero, 1968-70 Ford Torino, 1975-78 Mercury Bobcat, 1960-68 Mercury Comet, 1968-70 Mercury Cougar, 1968-76 Mercury Montego and 1978 Mercury Zephyr, all with a 4 cylinder (L4) engine will work, as long as it's of the integral differential type rear axle, splines are smaller in diameter than the entire length of the axles, it has 6-3/4" diameter ring gear, 8 bolts on the cover, and the car originally came with a 4 or 6 cylinder engine.
-And it's not the later model full size "Mustang," but rather the smaller "Mustang II."
-Also, some Mustang II's came out with an 8" diameter ring gear rear end with a welded-on cover and removable differential carrier, which would be more difficult to install in a Cub Cadet transaxle because both the carrier and axles are much bigger.
-Although an 8" or even a 9" Ford carrier and axles will also fit in a Cub Cadet transaxle, but a lot of machining is required.
-Ask Chuck or Kevin Vogel for details.
+The 6-3/4" carrier and axles from certain models of a 1968-70 Ford Falcon, 1968-70 Ford LTD, 1977-79 Ford LTD II, 1970 Ford Maverick, 1968-70 Ford Mustang, 1974-78 Ford Mustang II, 1971-78 Ford Pinto, 1968-70 Ford Ranchero, 1968-70 Ford Torino, 1975-78 Mercury Bobcat, 1960-68 Mercury Comet, 1968-70 Mercury Cougar, 1968-76 Mercury Montego and 1978 Mercury Zephyr, including various other models not listed with a 4 cylinder or small 6 cylinder engine.
+The rear end is of the integral differential type, splines are smaller in diameter than the entire length of the axles, it has 6-3/4" diameter ring gear, 8 bolts on the cover, and the car originally came with a 4 cylinder or small 6 cylinder engine.
+And it's not the later model full size "Mustang" with a V8 engine, but rather the smaller body size "Mustang II" with a 4 cylinder engine.
+Also, certain Mustang II's came with an 8" diameter ring gear rear end with a welded-on cover and removable differential carrier, which would be more difficult to install in a Cub Cadet transaxle because both the carrier and axles are much bigger.
+Although an 8" or even a 9" Ford carrier and axles will also fit in a Cub Cadet transaxle, a lot of machining is required.
+Ask Chuck or Kevin Vogel for details on this.

 Hi folks.
 As for the year of the Pinto rear end, it was already out of